Celtic coinage

 Gold coins of the Sequani Gauls, 5-1st century BCE.
 Early Gaul coins were often inspired by Greek coinage.

 Celtic coinage was minted by the Celts from the late 4th century BC to the mid 1st century AD.
-Celtic coins were influenced by trade with and the supply of mercenaries to the Greeks, and initially copied Greek designs, especially Macedonian coins from the time of Philip II of Macedon and his son, Alexander the Great.
+Celtic coins were influenced by trade with and the supply of mercenaries to the Greeks, and initially copied Greek designs, especially Macedonian coins from the time of Philip II and his son, Alexander the Great.

 Thus Greek motifs and even letters can be found on various Celtic coins, especially those of southern France.

 The images found on Celtic coins include horsemen charging into battle, wheels, thunderbolts and lightning, the sun and the moon.

 Gaulish coinage

 Celtic coin designs progressively became more abstract as exemplified by the coins of the Parisii.

 Coins of the Veneti, 5th-1st century BCE.

 Greek coinage occurred in three Greek cities of Massalia, Emporiae and Rhoda, and was copied throughout southern Gaul.

 Northern Gaulish coins were especially influenced by the coinage of Philip II of Macedon and his famous son Alexander the Great.
 Celtic coins often retained Greek subjects, such as the head of Apollo on the obverse and two-horse chariot on the reverse of the gold stater of Philip II, but developed their own style from that basis, allowing for the development of a Graeco-Celtic synthesis.

 After this first period in which Celtic coins rather faithfully reproduced Greek types, designs started to become more symbolic, as exemplified by the coinage of the Parisii in the Belgic region of northern France.

 The Armorican Celtic style in northwestern Gaul also developed from Celtic designs from the Rhine valley, themselves derived from earlier Greek prototypes such as the wine scroll and split palmette.